Isabella Buscemi Flaunts Killer Curves In Tiny Bikini For Sizzling Bang Energy Video

 The model showed off her physique in a vibrant bathing suit with a tropical flower print.
 Her bikini top featured red detailing and two sets of thin straps that tied around her neck and back.
 The garment's tiny triangle-shaped cups, which were bridged by one thin string, revealed a massive view of cleavage, as well as some underboob.

 The sizzling video, which went live just three hours ago, has already amassed more than 50,000 views and over 18,000 likes.
-Furthermore, nearly 200 fans vocalized their adulation for the model, her figure, her bathing suit, and her good looks in the comments section.
+Furthermore, nearly 200 fans vocalized their adulation for the model, specifically her figure, bathing suit, and good looks in the comments section.

 "You're awesome and sexy queen," one user wrote, following their words with a series of fire and red heart emoji.